hot22shot/moonlight-web-stream/README.md

     ..
 }
 ```

-3. Forward the port range specified in the previous step as `udp`.
+2. Forward the port range specified in the previous step as `udp`.
 If you're using Windows Defender make sure to allow NAT Traversal.
+Important: If your firewall blocks udp connections this won't work and you need to host a [turn server](#configure-a-turn-server)

-4. Configure [WebRTC Nat 1 To 1](#webrtc-nat-1-to-1-ips) to advertise your [public ip](https://whatismyipaddress.com/) (Optional: WebRTC stun servers can usually automatically detect them):
+3. Configure [WebRTC Nat 1 To 1](#webrtc-nat-1-to-1-ips) to advertise your [public ip](https://whatismyipaddress.com/) (Optional: WebRTC stun servers can usually automatically detect them):
 ```json
 {
     ..